George Taylor, Signer of the Declaration of Independence

 After Savage’s death, Taylor married Ann Savage, widow of the iron master and, from 1742 to 1752, took over Ann’s business and estate interests.
 It was during this period that George Taylor, along with his wife Ann, became very wealthy by the standards of the day, and their economic success brought on higher social status.
 After turning the furnace over to Samuel, Ann Savage’s oldest son, when he came of age, George and Ann moved to Easton, where he was involved in setting up the first court house in Easton for the newly formed County of Northampton, and where he served many judicial functions.
 By March 1767, Taylor was at the peak of his own public prominence and economic success and was the area’s leading elected official

 George Taylor HouseIt was at this time that George Taylor bought 331 acres along the Lehigh River from Thomas and Susannah Armstrong.
 He and Thomas Armstrong served on several committees together in Easton associated with the founding of Northampton County.
-The following year, he built a stately Georgian-style residence on the property similar to the great houses that were being built along the Schuylkill River in Philadelphia.
+See Early officials of northampton county The following year, he built a stately Georgian-style residence on the property similar to the great houses that were being built along the Schuylkill River in Philadelphia.
 This house still stands at the corner of Lehigh & Poplar St in Catasauqua and is a National Historic Landmark.

 George Taylor was elected into the Continental Congress on July 20, 1776 to replace delegates from Pennsylvania that had refused to sign the official copy of the Declaration of Independence, which had been adopted on July 4, 1776.
 The act of anyone signing this momentous document was then considered an act of high treason against the British government and Crown.
 George Taylor Historical SignUnder British law, all the signers of the Declaration of Independence could be tried and executed and their property and estates confiscated, thereby impoverishing their families.
 George Taylor was one of 56 signers of the Declaration of Independence.